Yo! Podcast #004 – Jason Schuller – Product Designer, Founder Leeflets

 Rob: Of what's possible.

-Rob: Yeah, I guess this leads back to the fundamental question of, you know, what are you defining a success though?
+Rob: Yeah, I guess this leads back to the fundamental question of what are you defining a success though?

 Jason: Right, and that's kind of what I'm going back to now.
 And for me, it's definitely not the success of the business and how much money you make.
 But it is definitely the ability to do something you love, right, and not feel like you're going to work during the day.
 I wanna feel like I'm just going up to my office and doing something I love and providing value.
 And if I can make a living doing that, which I am, I'm cool with it.
 So, in that way, I feel like what I'm doing now is kind of a success in and of itself even though it's different from what it was before.